Existence and Cardinality of $k$-Normal Elements in Finite Fields

 As in the original paper, we use Equation \eqref{emptycondition} and prove that $A \cap B\cdot C \neq \emptyset$ to conclude that $A\cap B \neq \emptyset$.

 Let $H$ denote the unique subgroup of order $k$ in $\fqmst$.
 Here,

 Now note that where the second last equality can be checked by direct computation for general values of $m$ and $q$, and the last equality follows by the hypothesis of the theorem.
-Thus, $|C| = (q-1)\cdot \gcd(q-1, \; m) =(q-1)$.
+We now have $|C| = (q-1)\cdot \gcd(q-1, \; m) =(q-1)$.
 So, in this case, $C$ is the unique subgroup of $\fqmst$ with order $q-1$.
 Thus, $C$ and $H$ are subgroups with co-prime orders, and therefore intersect trivially.
 Now let denote the set of generators of $\fqmst$.
 We claim that

 To see this, pick $\alpha \in D$.
 Since $\gcd(k, \; q-1)=1$, there exist integers $a$ and $b$ such that This implies that $(a, q-1)=1$ and $(b,k)=1$.
 Thus, $\alpha^{ka}$ has order $q-1$ and $\alpha^{b (q-1)}$ has order $k$.